johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

-In fact, their net contribution is negative in this regard, as most of the screenshots on their websites are in the wrong aspect ratio (99.99% of them being 1:1 pixel aspect ratio raw captures from emulators, even for games where that's obviously incorrect, e.g. the vast majority of 320&times;200 DOS games).
+In fact, their net contribution is negative in this regard, as most of the screenshots on their websites are in the wrong aspect ratio (99.99% of them being 1:1 pixel aspect ratio raw captures from emulators, even for games where that's obviously incorrect; e.g., the vast majority of 320&times;200 DOS games).

 To my knowledge, the maintainers of both websites have been called out about